-Dr. Stewart received a Bachelor of Arts degree with honors from Wilberforce University in Wilberforce, Ohio, in 1973; a Master of Arts degree from the University of Chicago in 1974; Master of Divinity and Doctor of Ministry degrees from Chicago Theological Seminary in 1977 and 1978; and a Ph.D. from Northwestern University in 1982.
+Dr. Stewart received a Bachelor of Arts degree with honors from Wilberforce University in 1973, majoring in Physiology, Social and Behavioral Psychology; a Master of Arts degree in Religion, Social Science and Policy Studies from the University of Chicago in 1974; Master of Divinity and Doctor of Ministry degrees from Chicago Theological Seminary in 1977 and 1978; and a Ph.D. in Religious Studies from Northwestern University in 1982.

-More importantly, he is a caring pastor and a faithful servant of the Lord who loves serving the people of God and believes in letting his light shine for Christ.
+In January 2015, the Pathfinders asked Dr. Stewart to officially join the church as their Spiritual Leader.
+What began with 270 new members on July 6, 2016, has since grown to be a interdenominational family church with over 950 members under his spiritual guidance and leadership.
+He is a caring pastor and faithful servant of the Lord who loves serving the people of God and believes in letting his light shine for Christ.
 His personal mission statement is “Show people God’s way and stay out of God’s way.”

-Carlyle is married to Jeané, and is the proud father of three children: Mya, Naeemah and Carlyle IV.
-He is also a member of Kappa Alpha Psi Fraternity, Inc, and belongs to numerous academic honor societies and civic organizations dedicated to the spiritual, educational and social uplift of all people everywhere.
+Carlyle is married and has three children.
+He is also a member of Kappa Alpha Psi Fraternity, Inc., a Free Mason, and belongs to numerous academic honor societies and civic organizations dedicated to the spiritual, educational and social uplift of all people everywhere.

 Dr. Stewart is a writer, scholar, teacher and a preacher; he is an advocate for peace and justice, and a spiritual counselor and advisor.